Use this guideline to know how many questions is too many.

 I've said it before and I'll say it again: Interviewing should be a two-way street.
 When you're actively job seeking, it's important that you approach each job interview as though you are a consultant who is gathering intel for a potential project, rather than an actor who is auditioning for the role of “employee.”

 The number of questions you ask will depend on how far along you are in the interview process.
 For instance, your interviewer will budget less time for an initial phone screen — and therefore, expect to field fewer questions from candidates during such a preliminary conversation — than if it were a face-to-face interview.
-A good rule of thumb is to have between three to five questions prepared to ask the interviewer over the phone.
+A good rule of thumb is to have between three to five questions prepared to ask the interviewer or hiring manager over the phone.
 The further you advance through the interview process, the more questions you can ask.

 The best interview questions help you achieve one or more of the following goals: